input-output-hk/catalyst-voices/docs/src/architecture/10_quality/testplans/flutter_cardano_integration.md

 ### Abstract

-Catalyst Cardano is a web application that facilitate interaction with the Cardano blockchain, incorporating CIP-30 (Wallet DAppBridge) and CIP-95 (Message Signing) specifications.
+Catalyst Cardano is a web application that facilitate interaction with the Cardano blockchain.
+It incorporates CIP-30 (Wallet DAppBridge) and CIP-95 (Message Signing) specifications.
-It requires connection to the wallet third party extensions (e.g Eternl) to be able to perform actions like retrieving wallet details, signing data/transactions and submiting transactions.
+It requires connection to the wallet third party extensions (e.g Eternl) to be able to perform wallet actions.
+These actions are namely retrieving wallet details, signing data/transactions and submiting transactions.

 ### Stakeholders